kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 crosspost_to_medium: true
 ---

+My father, John, is an engineer and spent most of his career as an Engineering Manager at what was then the British Steel Corporation in Teeside.

 ![Redcar Blast Furnace](/assets/blast-furnace-1.jpg)

-<small> -- <cite>[Redcar Blast Furnace](http://www.bbc.co.uk/tees/content/image_galleries/corus_steelworks_gallery.shtml)</cite></small>
+<small> -- <cite>Redcar Blast Furnace.
+Photograph.
+[BBC Tees](http://www.bbc.co.uk/tees/content/image_galleries/corus_steelworks_gallery.shtml)</cite></small>

-My father is an engineer and spent most of his career as an Engineering Manager at what was then the British Steel Corporation in Teeside.

-The problems he had to solve on the Steelworks are about as different from my day-to-day, of ensuring people can watch TV shows, as possible.
-But _how we go about solving those problems_ has a lot of parallels.
+The problems he had to solve on the Steelworks are about as different from my day-to-day, of ensuring people can watch their favourite TV shows, as possible.
+But _how we go about_ solving those problems has a lot of parallels.

 > "He who strains after the gnat of perfection will swallow the camel of unreadiness!"